zsiki/GeoEasy/doc/install.rst

 ..............

 There is a Debian package for Debian/Ubuntu Linux distributions which can be downloaded from http://digikom.hu/english/geo_easy_e.html, it is a standard Debian package (geoeasy*version*-wheezy_all.deb).
-You can use the package manager to install it (right click onthe file in the file manager or use dpkg)
+You can use the package manager to install it (right click on the file in the file manager or use dpkg)

 .. code:: bash